usamatiz/Edge-ai/S3_SETUP.md

 ## Environment Variables

-Add the following environment variables to your `.env.local` file:
+Add the following environment variables to your `.env` file:

 ```env
 # AWS S3 Configuration